+Growth under this approach would be divided between Blaby (11.5ha) and Harborough (9.1ha, considering existing oversupply of 2.4ha).
 Concentrated employment land at a larger scale on a masterplanned mixed-use site could result in transport infrastructures being designed into the scheme from an early stage, with the viability of well-placed access routes, widened junctions and access to the strategic road network all being relevant considerations.
 The concentrations of land alongside housing should increase the viability of providing sustainable travel services and infrastructure which connect concentrations of people to employment land.
 The close proximity to dwellings would also potentially reduce the need of people to commute long distances as well as increasing the propensity for people to travel by active means.
 That said, there would still be some negative effects associated with the concentrated growth, it would be likely that congestion in the area would increase as a result of HGVs and people commuting to places of employment.
-Overall, potential moderately positive and moderately negative effects are likely to be see on and around the employment sites, alongside neutral effects elsewhere.
+Overall, potential moderately positive and moderately negative effects are likely to be seen on and around the employment sites, alongside neutral effects elsewhere.

-This approach would focus growth in the same locations as referenced under Option A2, however with a more substantial amount of land provided for employment purposes (23ha in each authority).
-This would magnify the above effects, resulting in moderate positive and moderate negative effects.
+This approach would focus growth in the same locations as referenced under Option A2, however with a more substantial amount of land provided for employment purposes (23ha) in each authority (Harborough would only require 20.6ha of allocation due to an existing oversupply).
+This would magnify the above effects, though with the more significant positive effects partially offsetting any additional step up in magnitude of negative effects resulting in moderate positive and moderate negative effects.

-This option would involve less growth (5.75ha) of employment land.
+This option would involve less growth (5.75ha) of employment land in each authority (Harborough would only require 3.35ha of allocation due to an existing oversupply).
 The effects would be similar to those discussed for Options A2 and B2, but due to the lower scale of growth involved, the significance of effects are recorded as minor.